OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/25 February 2023.md

 - Some souls may exceed their planned accomplishments in 3D, though this is rare.
 - Many are "**leaving the body**" now to act as support for those facing trauma in the near future.
 - A being can simultaneously contemplate at **5th density** while incarnating in one or more lives.

 ---

-## Cosmic Structure & Densities

-- 3D infrastructure may still exist in a semi-operational form after the transition to **4D**.

----